kacirekj/freebsd-sh-shell-history/README.md

 ```

 Done.
 Each time you exits the shell properly, it will backup your history.
 However it doesn't prohibit commands lost on violent exit (like reboot).

+## Limitations

+- To keep script simple, it is not possible to avoid removing duplicities.
+The feature of removing duplicities is the byproduct of the script simplicity.
+Anyway, it is worthless to have duplicities in the sh history.
+- Violent terminal exits will prohibit script to execute
+- Currently not possible to modify history by hand, it will get overwrite